-Employers often require job candidates for generalist, specialist and lower-to-mid-level management jobs to possess a bachelor’s degree in human resources at minimum.
+Employers often require that job candidates for generalist, specialist, and lower-to-mid-level management jobs possess a bachelor’s degree in human resources at a minimum.
 These degrees, designed as a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA), prepare students in the following areas:

 - Management for Organizations

 Examples of bachelor’s degrees required for key HR positions include:

 - Bachelor of Science in Business Administration with a Human Resources concentration

 - Bachelor of Business Administration in Human Resource Management